alishaagupta/Dockerise-a-node.js-app/README.md

 ## Step 7: *Build the docker image*
--Once the Dockerfile is created build command is used to build image -The command will exceute the Dockerfile line by line
+-Once the Dockerfile is created build command is used to build image The command will exceute the Dockerfile line by line
 ```

 $sudo docker build -t ImageName:tag .